 What Kind Of A Mother Are You?

+'What kind of a mother are you?'
 In an era where people judge your every move, it is the toughest time to be born a woman.
 Even tougher is when your motherhood is questioned!

 As a mother, we all love our kids.
 We want them to be well-behaved, helpful, friendly, supportive, not clingy or clumsy, caring and sharing, lovable, happy-go-getters, and most of all neither of us wants to believe that our child is a fussy eater or a brat.

 But, the grass will not always be greener.
 There will be rough days, bad days, miserable days that will tear you apart and make you question your sanity.
-There will be days you will spend crying, thinking and believe your child is the only one who is born a little monster to try your patience.
+There will be days you will spend crying, thinking and believing your child is the only one who is born a little monster to try your patience.
 And next minute you will be riding on a roller coaster of a guilt trip, hugging your sleeping beauty and kissing her till you finally wake her up to tell her how much you love her.
 That’s being a mommy!

 But if being a mommy was so easy, anyone in the family could have donned our hat.